Are bad bugs in your gut making weight loss impossible?

 Do Probiotics Help with Weight Loss?

-To start, we know that people who are overweight have certain and specific changes to the bacteria in their GI tract.
+To start, we know that people who are overweight have certain changes to the bacteria in their GI tract.

 How exactly this change in bacterial concentration results in weight gain is not completely understood but we do know for sure that changes in bacterial species in your gut result in weight gain.

-This may explain why so many people do poorly on heavily processed foods and why patients who remove dairy and adopt a plant based, whole food diet tend to rapidly lose weight.
+This may explain why so many people do poorly on heavily processed foods and why patients who remove dairy and adopt a plant-based, whole-food diet tend to rapidly lose weight (3).

 We obviously know that food can help with weight loss, but what about probiotics?

 Well, just like food, probiotics have been shown to help with weight loss through a variety of mechanisms.